-(2) High-Speed Interface Devices
+2. High-Speed Interface Devices

 Utilizing our experience in the area of SERDES (Serializer/Deserializer) design, Parade has played an important role in enabling these new high-speed data interfaces into the personal computer, tablet, and server markets.
-In particular this applies to DisplayPort, USB 3.1, SATA, HDMI and PCI Express with interface solutions that include signal repeaters, format converters, muxes, switches and splitters.
+In particular this applies to DisplayPort, USB 3.1, SATA, HDMI, USB Type-C and PCI Express with interface solutions that include signal repeaters, format converters, muxes, switches and splitters.
 All of our devices in this category utilize proprietary embedding signal equalizer technology in the data receiver that removes signal distortion and further enhances the ability of error-free signal recovery.
-The primary competitors in this market include Texas Instruments (TI), NXP, AS Media and Pericom.
-Parade has sustained a large market share in this area by maintaining competitiveness in regards to time to market, signal and EMI performance, power consumption, package size, quality and reliability, and pricing.
+The primary competitors in this market include Texas Instruments (TI), NXP, AS Media and Pericom/Diodes.
+Parade has sustained a large market share in this area by maintaining competitiveness in regards to time to market, signaling and EMI performance, power consumption, package size, quality, reliability, and pricing.

 Parade has introduced new unique signal repeaters that, in addition to equalization, remove signal timing jitter introduced by adjacent signals or other digital functions within the video source.
 These "Jitter Cleaner" products target HDMI interconnect applications, which are particularly sensitive to timing jitter at the higher data rates specified by HDMI version 1.4 and 2.0.
-The jitter cleaner products have enabled personal computer vendors to offer HDMI 1.4 at the full 3Gbit/sec interface rate to support Ultra HD (4K x 2K) displays, and 1080p 3D displays.
-Now we extends this unique technology further to more advance HDMI 2.0 market at the full 6Gbit/sec interface rate.
+The jitter cleaner products have enabled personal computer vendors to offer HDMI 1.4 at the full 3Gbit/sec interface rate to support Ultra HD (4K x 2K) displays at 24-bit RGB color format and 30Hz refresh rate, and 1080p 3D displays.
+Now we extends this unique technology further to more advance HDMI 2.0 market at the full 6Gbit/sec interface rate for UHD displays up to

+60Hz refresh rate.
 We also have a jitter cleaning level shifter, which is required for the Type 2 Dual-Mode DisplayPort cable adaptor, as defined by the new VESA (Video Electronics Standards Association) Dual-Mode DisplayPort standard that Parade helped to develop.
-Parade has no competition in the area of low cost HDMI jitter cleaning products for the computer or CE markets.
+Parade dominates in the area of cost effective HDMI jitter cleaning products for the computer or CE markets.

 We continue to expand out DisplayPort interface devices, including repeaters, muxes, and demuxes that are widely used in Desktop computers, Monitors, all-in-one PCs, notebooks, tablets, and computer peripherals.
 Our offering of HDMI interface devices has grown with the addition of new repeaters, including those with jitter cleaning and ultra-low power consumption targeting notebooks and tables, as well as demuxes and switches.
-We have expanded our SATA/SAS repeater product line to serve embedded hard disk drive and SSD (Solid State Drive) applications in the desktop and notebook markets.
-We also have introduced a new USB 3.0 redrivrer IC that are optimized for next generation smart phones, tablets and ultra mobile devices.
+We have expanded our SATA/PCIe repeater product line to serve embedded hard disk drive and SSD (Solid State Drive) applications in the desktop and notebook markets.
+We also have introduced a new USB 3.0 redriver IC, USB Type-Credriver and switch ICs that are optimized for next generation smart phones, tablets and ultra mobile devices.

-We have also expanded out protocol converter product line.
+We offer full spreadtrum of protocol converter product line.
 This includes new DisplayPort-to-HDMI and DisplayPort-to-VGA converters for cable adaptors, motherboards, and graphics cards; and eDP-to-LVDS converters for embedded display applications.
 These devices serve the growing number of GPUs and CPUs that no longer support VGA, LVDS and HDMI outputs, due to smaller process geometries, but instead support DisplayPort/eDP as the universal display interface.
 We also developed a MIPI DSI-to-eDP converter to serve the conversation demand for high resolution panel.
 ITE is major competitor for this device.